 When is a good time of year to take the Alaska Ferry?

 The ferry from Bellingham departs every Friday year round and serves Ketchikan, Wrangell, Petersburg, Juneau, Haines and Skagway then reversing and returning to Bellingham the following Friday.
 You can do it any time of year, but a winter trip will involve a high level of adventure in terms of weather, sea conditions and you’ll find many businesses closed in the off season.
 The visitor season in Southeast Alaska is May through September (during this time, all businesses will be open, and cruise ships will be traveling Alaska waters).
 May and September are less busy.
 I recommend a May or June visit, as Southeast Alaska experiences it’s sunniest weather and longest days during those months.
-However, it is very rainy all year, more a matter of degree and a decent chance of having some sunny days, it is imperative that you plan for rain.
+It is very rainy all year, so it is imperative that you plan for rain.

 Where can you go on the Alaska Ferry from Bellingham?